davpin/cf-SpringBootTrader/docs/lab_pushquote.md

 This requires editing the manifest-\*.yml files in the base directory of the project.

 ### Exercise
-1. If you haven't done so, modify the manifest files so each service has a unique route.
+1. If you haven't done so already, modify the manifest files so each service has a unique route.
 As a clue, read [this](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/manifest.html#host).

 > It may be a good idea to prefix or suffix the host variable with your initials to ensure uniqueness of routes.
+You can also use the [`random-route`](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/manifest.html#random-route) option in the manifest.

+  > Note how we bind the quote service to the registry service using the user-provided service created in the previous lab.

 2. Once you have modified the manifest files, *push* the **quote service** to the cloud by [specifying the specific manifest file](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/manifest.html#find-manifest) to the `cf push` command.
+  > HINT: user the -f option to the push command.

 # Summary